-Phone: Help Desk 855-376-4860; Text a Ticket 740-530-4376; or Email mcithelp@mareitta.edu The Office of Information Technology (IT) keeps Marietta College in step with the latest computer and wiring systems, helping the College to maintain an academic atmosphere that encourages access to global knowledge and the sharing of information.
+Text a Ticket 740-530-4376; or Email mcithelp@marietta.edu

+The Office of Information Technology (IT) keeps Marietta College in step with the latest computer and wiring systems, helping the College to maintain an academic atmosphere that encourages access to global knowledge and the sharing of information.
 To that end, IT delivers assistance and support for e-mail and Internet users, faculty using technologies in the classroom, student groups who post messages or online forums, and resident hall occupants.

 The IT Department offers assistance from the campus IT Help Desk.
-The phone number for the Help Desk is (855) 376-4860.
 The Help Desk is available 24 hours per day, seven days per week, and 365 days per year.
 Unfortunately, the IT Department does not have sufficient staff to send personnel to student rooms to work on computers.
 We have a list of area businesses that can provide computer software and/or hardware services.
 For those students who bring laptops, they may bring their computer by the IT Department for an analysis of the problem.
 A maintenance agreement with a computer vendor for hardware repairs is recommended.